sfbrigade/datasci-police-budget/documents/userRequirements.md

 * Provide links to the studies

 ## Action Page - What Can I Do?
-* Who is my local representative at the lowest level, i.e. SF distict supervisor
+* Who is my local representative at the lowest level, i.e. SF distict supervisor?
+* What is their voting history on issues that affect spending, police spending in particular?
+* When are they up for reelection?
 * How do I contact them?
 * When and where can I attend public meetings to voice my opinion?
 * When are upcoming elections?
 Which races have an impact on police spending, or policing in general?